Many homeowners and buyers are asking the same question: Is it a buyer’s market in California?

 Interest Rates

-This directly affects whether it feels like a buyer’s market in California, especially for first-time buyers.
+Higher interest rates have reduced buying power, which affects whether it feels like a buyer’s market in California, especially for first-time buyers.
+Higher monthly mortgage payments make it harder for many to afford homes.

 Inflation & Cost of Living